AJC-25/AudioVideo-DJVJ/README.md

 1. upload songs and videos

+- hint: upload the video files first and then the audio files
 - use the "upload audio" and "load video" buttons to upload songs and videos
 - you can upload any audio and video as there is no assets folder in this project
 - recommended source for (license) free audio downloads: https://www.bensound.com/